-- Compliance with all wage and compensation laws worldwide, meaning fair compensation for workers. - Acting in accordance with applicable legal requirements when assigning personnel across borders, particularly with regard to minimum wages.
+- Compliance with global working time regulations. - Compliance with all wage and compensation laws worldwide, meaning fair compensation for workers. - Acting in accordance with applicable legal requirements when assigning personnel across borders, particularly with regard to minimum wages.

 Freedom of association